lsulibraries/LibraryBouncer/README.md

   - So we create a tiny server within the library IT stack
   - that stores the secrets in a safe place and
   - only shares to the world info that is not secret.
+  - specifically, it publicly shares only whether a given library userid is expired.
   - So, while the server's port is accessible to anyone inside the lsu network, it only returns info we are comfortable sharing to everyone (including bad actors).
   - Later we will talk about an interface program that queries this server.